Twenty years on, reflection and regret on 2002 Iraq war vote - WTOP News

 “What can you say 20 years later?”
 Graham said this past week, reflecting on his own vote in favor.
 “Intelligence was faulty.”

 Another “yes” vote on the Senate floor that night was New York Sen. Chuck Schumer, now Senate majority leader.
 With the vote coming a year after Sept.
-11 devastated his hometown, he says he believed then that the president deserved the benefit of the doubt when a nation is under attack.
+11 devastated his hometown, he says he believed then that the president deserved the benefit of the doubt.

 “Of course, with the luxury of hindsight, it’s clear that the president bungled the war from start to finish and should not have ever been given that benefit,” Schumer said in a statement.
 “Now, with the war firmly behind us, we’re one step closer to putting the war powers back where they belong — in the hands of Congress.”

-Twenty years later, support has flipped.
-Then, only 28 senators voted against the authorization.
-All but one were Democrats.
-Today, roughly the same number of senators are voting against nullifying the 2002 and 1991 measures, arguing that repeal could project weakness to U.S. enemies and hamper future operations.
-But all of the opponents are Republicans.

-Among those Republicans voting in favor of repeal is Grassley.
-He said withdrawing the war authorization would prevent those powers from being misinterpreted and abused in the future.

-In 2002, the Bush administration worked aggressively to drum up support for invading Iraq by promoting what turned out to be false intelligence claims about Saddam’s weapons of mass destruction.
-Lawmakers attended briefing after briefing with military leaders and White House officials, in groups and in one-on-one conversations, as the administration applied political pressure on Democrats, in particular.
+In 2002, the Bush administration worked aggressively, in briefing after briefing, to drum up support for invading Iraq by promoting what turned out to be false intelligence claims about Saddam’s weapons of mass destruction.

 Other senior Democrats urged opposition.
-In one of many speeches on the Senate floor that invoked the country’s history, the late Sen. Robert Byrd, D-W.V., urged his colleagues to visit the Vietnam Veterans Memorial on the National Mall, where “nearly every day you will find someone at that wall weeping for a loved one, a father, a son, a brother, a friend, whose name is on that wall.”
+The late Sen. Robert Byrd, D-W.V., urged his colleagues to visit the Vietnam Veterans Memorial on the National Mall, where “nearly every day you will find someone at that wall weeping for a loved one, a father, a son, a brother, a friend, whose name is on that wall.”

-Sen. Dick Durbin, D-Ill., issued a similar warning during the floor debate, saying he believed that anxiety and fear may be driving sentiment for an Iraq invasion.
-“I caution and beg my colleagues to think twice about that,” Durbin said, adding that “America has faced periods of fear in its past.”

-Now the No. 2 Democrat in the Senate, Durbin recalled on the Senate floor earlier this month his vote against the resolution amid a “fearsome national debate” over whether the U.S. should invade Iraq.
-The threat of weapons of mass destruction “was beaten into our heads day after day,” Durbin said.
-“But many of us were skeptical.”
+Illinois Sen. Dick Durbin, now the No. 2 Democrat in the Senate, recalled on the Senate floor earlier this month his vote against the resolution after the threat of weapons of mass destruction “was beaten into our heads day after day.”

 “I look back on it, as I am sure others do, as one of the most important votes that I ever cast,” Durbin said.

-Sen. Patty Murray, D-Wash., agrees that at the time, “I remember thinking this is the most serious thing I can ever do.”
+Sen. Patty Murray, D-Wash., who also voted against the resolution, said that at the time, “I remember thinking this is the most serious thing I can ever do.”

-She says the environment was charged with an “emotional pressure” in the public and in the media that the U.S. needed to show Iraq and the world that it was tough.
-She voted against the resolution after deciding there was not enough evidence to support the Bush administration’s argument, and after talking to many of her constituents at home who opposed the idea of an Iraq invasion.

 For many lawmakers, the political pressure was intense.
 Democratic Sen. Bob Menendez of New Jersey, then a House member and now the chairman of the Senate Foreign Relations Committee, says he was “excoriated” at home for his “no” vote, after the Sept.
 11 attacks had killed so many from his state.
 He made the right decision, he says, but “it was fraught with political challenges.”